systematicguy/myconfig/README.md

     - No amount of copy-pasting business-critical code/data (in this case config)
 - Secure credentials at rest: no plaintext passwords
 - Generalizing
-    - Although I will compromise somewhat on that in this case as this repo represents how I organize my setup
+    - Although I will compromise somewhat on that in this case, as this repo represents how I organize my setup

 # Quick start
 - Download: https://github.com/systematicguy/myconfig/archive/refs/heads/main.zip